cap-md089/ctf-training/README.md

 The build command is simply `docker build -t ctf:ubuntu19.0 .`.
 Commands to run the image are located in the Dockerfile.
 Once running, execute bash in the image with `docker exec -it ctf bash` and change directory into `/pwd`.
 There, you will be able to work with the files placed in there from the host computer.

-This also is the safest way to run the challenges, as no one should be downloading executable files and running them on their own computers.
-Running them in a VM (e.g., Docker) is the best way to do so.
+This also is the safest way to run the challenges, as no one should be downloading executable files and directly running them on their own computers.
+Running them in an isolated environment (e.g., Docker, VMs) is the best way to do so.